ayush0O7/LSTM/README.md

 ## Projects Developed primarily using LSTM in jupyter notebooks on kaggle.

-**<h3>Project 1 : Simple Sequence to sequence prediction</h3>** This project introduces the underlying principles of Long Short Term Memory (LSTM) networks through a straightforward sequence prediction task - forecasting the (n+1)th natural number based on a provided sequence of 'n' natural numbers.
+**<h3>Project 1 : Sequence to sequence prediction</h3>** This project introduces the underlying principles of Long Short Term Memory (LSTM) networks through a straightforward sequence prediction task - forecasting the (n+1)th natural number based on a provided sequence of 'n' natural numbers.

 The focal points of this project are: